Roger-luo/tutorial-julialang/README.md

 **GPU Programming** (GPU device required, NVIDIA card is recommended)

+*need to build the compiler from source with llvm 3.9*

-- **CUArrays**: A Curious Cumulation of CUDA Cuisine
+- **CuArrays**: A Curious Cumulation of CUDA Cuisine
-- **CUDAnative**:  Julia support for native CUDA programming (need to build the compiler from source with llvm 3.9)
+- **CUDAnative**:  Julia support for native CUDA programming

 ## Author